This post is a travelguide with the best things to do in Yazd.

 Alexander Prison is busy with tourgroups, but for me this was another tourist trap in the old town.
 It is not at all sure this building was built by Alexander the Great and there is nothing special to see inside.

-The courtyard in front of the Alexander prison is a nice place to sit and see the building from outside.
+The courtyard in front of the Alexander prison is a much nicer place to sit and see the building from outside.
 It is in the midst of the old town so you will likely pass by anyway.

 7. Visiting Ab Anbars & The water museum

 We came across several ab anbars or water reservoirs in Yazd.
 They are interesting dome structures in which water is stored underground and cooled by wind towers.
 Some of them are still in use but most of the ones we saw were deserted and used for trash.

 There is also a water museum near the Amir Chakmakh square with more information about the use of water in this desert city.